 - One PAN card can be linked to multiple Demat and Trading Accounts.

 Trading account is nothing but simple account like any other, from where you can place trades in share market.
 Trading account gives you access to stock market.
 Once you open trading account you can conduct trades.
 Earlier to buy and sell stocks you need to visit your stock broker’s office.
 After that people started call and trade.
 Now with the current revolution happened in telecom industry, thanks to Reliance Jio anyone can trade sitting from their home ,office or while shopping.

 Online trading is all about buying and selling shares on the internet sitting in the comfort of your office or your home.
 You just need to log into your trading account and you can buy and sell shares.
 Offline trading is trading by visiting your broker’s office or by calling your broker.
-You can get such an account by registering with a firm or a stock broker like Asthatrade.
 Just keep one thing in mind about trading account- To purchase and sell shares, you need to open a Trading Account.

 We already know what is demat account, so let move to the difference: